 Working in teams, students research, plan, and implement a public relations campaign for not-for-profit groups within the community.
 Field experience may be required.

-Prerequisite: COMM 301 and COMM 311, each with a minimum grade of C.
+Prerequisite: COMM 201 or COMM 302, and COMM 311, each with a minimum grade of C.

 Offered: Spring.